UPDATED September 9, 2022

 “Better be three hours too soon than one minute too late.” ~ William Shakespeare

 Event staffing agencies and exhibitors will likely choose candidates from photos, as well as resumes and videos.
 If you show up looking completely different than your photos, your client will think he or she didn’t get what they asked for.
-This goes for videos also.
-If you’re a trade show narrator/presenter you must constantly revamp your reel.
+The same goes for videos.
+If you’re a trade show narrator/presenter, you must constantly revamp your reel.
 Oh, a word about age.
 Not all trade show exhibitors want only young people.
 Some want polished, mature and experienced talent to represent them.
 We work with many seasoned professionals, who are highly sought after.
 Whatever your age, promotional materials must represent your authentic self.

 “Don’t be afraid of looking good.
 Be afraid of not.” ~ Barkers Style Quide

 When I first started out as a crowd gatherer and brand ambassador for trade shows, all of us in the industry were polished!
 Our hair and makeup were perfect, and nails manicured.
 Our clothing was professional and tailored, and don’t get me started on the shoes.
 OK, maybe the rules have relaxed since the days of big hair, but I’ve noticed a little too much relaxation.
 Make sure you have a good haircut and that it is nicely styled.
 Women, apply tasteful and appropriate makeup, and do your nails.
 Men, if you sport a beard (since this look is trending), keep it trimmed.
 Practice good hygiene.
 In short, strive to present an attractive image!
 A professional appearance will serve you well in all aspects of your business life, no matter what road you travel.

 4. Do Your Homework